Why a Health Savings Account (HSA) Is a Good Deal

 Find out if your plan is HSA-eligible

-If you aren’t sure if your health insurance qualifies you for an HSA, call the company and ask.
-If you get a plan through a federal or state exchange, the plan details should tell you if it qualifies for an HSA.
+If you get a plan through a federal or state health exchange, the plan details should tell you if you can get an HSA as part of it.

-If you don't currently have a health insurance plan that's eligible for an HSA, you'll have to wait until your next enrollment period to change your coverage.
+If you can't open an HSA because you don't have an HDHP, you'll have to wait until your next enrollment period to change your coverage.
 This is usually each fall during open enrollment but you may be able to change your plan mid-year if you have a special circumstance like moving or a change in your family size.

 Methodology and sources